-As of January 31, 2021, the end of our fiscal year 2021, we had a total of 786 employees, of which approximately 24% were located in the U.S., primarily in Santa Clara, California, and 76% were located outside of the U.S., primarily in China and Taiwan.
-There were no changes in our employee compensation or employee population in fiscal year 2021, as compared to fiscal years 2019 and 2020, that would significantly affect the pay ratio.
+As of January 31, 2024, the end of our fiscal year 2024, we had a total of 915 employees, of which approximately 28% were located in the U.S., primarily in Santa Clara, California, and 72% were located outside of the U.S., primarily in China and Taiwan.
+Approximately 75% of our employees are engaged in research and development, 2% in operations, and 23% in sales, marketing and administration.